google/docsy-example/content/en/docs/contribution-guidelines.md

 If you want to run your own local Hugo server to preview your changes as you work:

 1. Follow the instructions in [Getting started](/docs/getting-started) to install Hugo and any other tools you need.
-You'll need at least **Hugo version 0.45** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
+You'll need at least **Hugo version 0.146.0** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
 1. Fork the [Goldydocs repo](https://github.com/google/docsy-example) repo into your own project, then create a local copy using `git clone`.
-Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

     ```
-    git clone --recurse-submodules --depth 1 https://github.com/google/docsy-example.git
+    git clone --branch v0.12.0 --depth 1 https://github.com/google/docsy-example.git
     ```

 1. Run `hugo server` in the site root directory.
 By default your site will be available at http://localhost:1313/.
 Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.